kendog/coalman/README.md

 Production
 ----------

-If you are deploying to an Apache server, `coalman.wsgi` has been provided for mod_wsgi deployments.
+If you are deploying to an Apache server, `apache/coalman.wsgi` has been provided for mod_wsgi deployments.

 Follow the mod_wsgi (Apache) instructions here: http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/